hukenovs/tcl_for_fpga/README.md

-# TCL Scripts for FPA
+# TCL Scripts for FPGA
 Useful TCL scripts for FPGA projects based on Vivado and Vivado HLS (Xilinx).

 > Break free from the daily routine!